electron/website/blog/2025-summer-of-code.md

 should be able to demonstrate your understanding of the code without needing to refer to past contributions.

-Here are a few tips if you are eager to contribute to Electron before submitting your
+Here are a few tips if you are looking to contribute to Electron before submitting your
 proposal:

 1. Please provide descriptive issue or PR descriptions when submitting contributions.
 Regardless of